 Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 In-Network There is no coinsurance, copay, or deductible for members eligible for this preventive screening.
-Out-Of-Network There is no coinsurance, copay, or deductible for Medicare-covered abdominal aortic aneurysm screening.
+Out-of-Network There is no coinsurance, copay, or deductible for Medicare-covered abdominal aortic aneurysm screening.

-What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain In-Network Covered services include: \$35 copay for each Medicare-covered Up to 12 visits in 90 days are covered for Medicare beneficiaries acupuncture visit. under the following circumstances: For the purpose of this benefit, chronic low back pain is defined Out-Of-Network \$70 copay for each lasting 12 weeks or longer; Medicare-covered nonspecific, in that it has no identifiable systemic cause acupuncture visit. (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain In-Network Covered services include: \$25 copay for each Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Medicare-covered acupuncture visit.
+For the purpose of this benefit, chronic low back pain is defined as: Out-of-Network • lasting 12 weeks or longer; \$25 copay for each Medicare-covered • nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); acupuncture visit. • not associated with surgery; and • not associated with pregnancy.
 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.
 Treatment must be discontinued if the patient is not improving or is regressing.
-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa)(5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
+Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.